Core Concepts

 - < 0.5: Likely not relevant

-Query Enhancements
+Query Parameters

-Improve retrieval with these options:
+Control retrieval behavior with these options:

 - query_rewrite: Expands your query for better recall